Female Sexual Anatomy You Need To Know

 As we become more sexually conscious, i.e., have greater Yoni Awareness, we will awaken the deeper gates.
 As we do, we will fully embrace our power as women.
 By the time it is common for women to have an awakened third gate our world will be a different and better place.

 That is only the beginning!
-If this article resonated with you and you would like to learn more about your femininity and female sexuality check out my online courses.
+I’m Anna-Thea, an author and Certified Divine Feminine Educator.
+If this article resonated with you and you’d like to learn more about your femininity and female sexuality start with my free Yoni egg course and learn how to reclaim your sexuality as sacred.

 Image from www.sophiawallace.com